Finding someone who will respect your ethical principles and take them seriously, is easier than it used to be.

 - Castlefield Advisory Partners, Manchester, London & Salisbury.
 0161 233 4550

 - The Ethical Investment Co-operative, York.
 Tel: 01748 822402

 - The Ethical Investors Group, Cheltenham.
 Tel: 01451 850777.

 - Investing Ethically, Norwich.
 Tel: 01603 309020

 All four, as you can tell from the names, focus exclusively on ethical investment advice.

-“I had some money I wanted to invest and so I started looking for a financial advisor.
-I found quite a few who claimed to know about green and ethical investments but I wasn’t impressed by any of them.
+“I had some money I wanted to invest and so I started looking for a financial adviser.
+I found quite a few who claimed to know about green and ethical investments, but I wasn’t impressed by any of them.
 They explained that I could cut out certain companies, but they didn’t really seem to understand what I wanted to do.
 It took a while to find someone on my wavelength, but when I did, it made such a difference.”